2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Sitting on top of Victoria Falls

 A very short boat ride and some instructions led us to the Devil’s Pool.
 There you can sit on the edge of the waterfalls.
 Looking down 100m while the water washes over you.
-It’s an awesome experience I can only recommend.
+It’s an incredible experience I can only recommend.

-7 thoughts on “2-week adventure in Botswana: My wildlife and camping adventure Itinerary
+9 thoughts on “2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Leave a Reply